jhriv/vagrant-as-infrastructure/README.md

 - shell: (string|array of strings) script to run at provisioning
   - can be an array, for multiple shell provisioners
   - default _nil_

+Setting `PROVIDER` will set the provider for all guests.

 See [GUESTS.rb.sample][G] for examples.